Orange Julius Copycat

 • I made the above using the concentrate while still frozen – it gives the best results.
 If you’d like yours slushier, put the concentrate in the fridge the night before so it is melted when you use it.

 • Notice the servings of these are fairly small by many of today’s standards!
 Slightly under a cup.
-Even that has quite a bit of sugar and is a much more “reasonable” size than the giant servings you may be used to at fast food places.
+Increase as desired.

 185 Calories, 1g fat, 2g protein; 43g carbohydrate; dietary fiber 4g; 4mg cholesterol; 20mg sodium; exchange: 1 fruit, 0 nonfat milk, 0 fat, 1 1/2 other carbohydrates.